ifobos/JRTForm/README.md

 # JRTForm
-JetForm is a tool that will help you build forms flexibly add custom blocks allowing validation and customize the error messages in validation, plus it lets you create sub-classes for customizing the appearance of different fields.
+JRTForm is a tool that will help you build forms flexibly add custom blocks allowing validation and customize the error messages in validation, plus it lets you create sub-classes for customizing the appearance of different fields.

 Installation
 -------------